-If you plan to put money in a savings account, it’s natural to try and find a bank that offers you the highest possible return on your money.
+If you plan to put money in a savings account, it’s natural to try to find a bank that offers you the highest possible return on your money.
 You may take time to shop for the best interest rates while also exploring which banks have the lowest fees.

 In recent years, savers have benefitted from the growth of online banks competing with offers of above-average interest rates and low costs.

 Many banks have also been trying to lure deposits by the way they calculate total interest returns.
 Specifically, some banks will compound interest daily, rather than monthly or quarterly, which can lead to additional income for the account holder.

 But how much more can you earn through daily compounding?
 Does it make enough of a difference to be a deciding factor when selecting a bank?
-Typically, you’ll only earn a very small amount of additional passive income, so daily compounding shouldn't be a crucial differentiator when deciding on what bank to choose.
+Let's compare it to less frequent compounding and see how it holds up.

 How Does Compound Interest Work?